Construction of interlaced scrambled polynomial lattice rules of arbitrary high order: Background, notation and results

 Then let

-where the permutations are chosen independently and uniformly distributed.
+where the permutations are chosen independently and uniformly distributed from the set $\boldsymbol{\Pi}$.
 We call $\{\bsy_0, \ldots, \bsy_{b^m-1}\}$ an \emph{interlaced scrambled polynomial lattice point set} (of order $d$) and a QMC rule using the point set $\{\bsy_0, \ldots, \bsy_{b^m-1}\}$ an \emph{interlaced scrambled polynomial lattice rule} (of order $d$). \end{definition}